CharlieNatoli/email_search/README.md

-## Future work
+## Extensions

 - build more formal evaluation suite
-- reranker and/or filter irrelevant results.
+- add in reranker and/or filter irrelevant results.
 - try other multimodal embeddings other than CLIP to see if there is a newer/better baseline.
 - marketing-specific fine-tuning.